Published 15 Aug 2023

 As part of the insurance claim process, inspectors help companies ensure that the claim is factual, determine the property damage and the loss incurred, and monitor the progress of repairs to confirm the reconstruction value of the property.

 Mitigate possible losses

-Insurance companies also inspect properties as a proactive approach in preventing the chance of increased risks of claims, and reduce company losses.
+Insurance companies also inspect properties as a proactive approach to preventing the chance of increased risks of claims and reducing company losses.

 Kinds of Insurance Inspection

 The details and conditions of an insurance inspection vary depending on the policy and the agreement between insurers and policyholders.
 Different indicators are also considered depending on the type of property being insured.

 This type of inspection focuses on a residential property and examines the exterior and interior portion of the house.
 Exterior inspection includes a check of chimney and roof, foundation, surfaces, property grounds, and other common items the insurer deems necessary.

 Meanwhile, interior inspection consists of checks of attic and basement, plumbing, electrical, heating/cooling, and drainage systems.
 As well as checks of bedrooms, bathrooms, and kitchen.

 This inspection is usually performed when an insured vehicle suffers any type of damage.
 The insurance company will have to examine and document the damage to be able to provide an amount they can cover in the total repair cost.